Watch a video about File Type Control, including how to configure the File Type Control policy

 - File Types: Select file types to which you want to apply the rule.
 You can also select Undetectable File under Other to apply the rule to unknown file types.
 For unknown types, the service checks for file type in the file header using true file type detection.
 If the file is still unknown, the service performs MIME type checks and tags as an unknown file type any that fall outside of well-defined MIME types for common apps.
 You can select any number of file types and also search for file types.

 - Users: Select Any to apply the rule to all users, or select up to 4 users under General Users.
-If you've enabled the unauthenticated users policy, you can select Special Users to apply this rule to all unauthenticated users, or select specific types of unauthenticated users.
+If you've enabled the Policy for Unauthenticated Traffic, you can select Special Users to apply this rule to all unauthenticated users, or select specific types of unauthenticated users.
 You can search for users or click the Add icon to add a new user.

 - Groups: Select Any to apply the rule to all groups, or select up to 8 groups.
 You can search for groups or click the Add icon to add a new group.

 - Departments: Select Any to apply the rule to all departments, or select any number of departments.
-If you've enabled the unauthenticated users policy, you can select Special Departments to apply this rule to all unauthenticated transactions.
+If you've enabled the Policy for Unauthenticated Traffic, you can select Special Departments to apply this rule to all unauthenticated transactions.
 You can search for departments or click the Add icon to add a new department.

 - Time: Select Always to apply this rule to all time intervals, or select up to two time intervals.
 You can also search for a time interval or click the Add icon to add a new time interval.

 - Action: Choose to Allow, Block, or Caution users from uploading or downloading files.

 - Upload/Download: Choose whether the specified action applies to uploading files, downloading files, or both.